toylim/paperwork/flatpak/README.markdown

 ```

-## Getting the latest GPG public key of Paperwork repository
+### How do I update The GPG public key of the Flatpak repository ?

 Paperwork repository GPG key expires every 2 years.
 When that happens, when you
 try updating Paperwork, you will get an output similar to the following one: